Apartment Room Share NYC: The Ultimate Renting Guide

 Should You Find Roommates or an Apartment First?

-There is no exact rule of how to go about sharing an apartment.
-If you already have a group of friends that want to go it together, then you’re set.
+There is no exact rule on how to go about sharing an apartment.
+If you already have a group of friends that want to go it together, you’re set.

-However, if you’re like thousands of New Yorkers or would-be New Yorkers out there, you either have a limited network or maybe you just don’t have time to organize a group of people to find an apartment.
+However, if you’re like thousands of New Yorkers or would-be New Yorkers out there, you either have a limited network or may not have time to organize a group of people to find an apartment.

 There are plenty of sites and apps now devoted to matching people as roommates and to rooms.